Herseninstituut/FYD_Matlab/README.md

 				Pollux_20200323_003_session.json
 ~~~

-If you have ordered you data this way, you can now make an excel sheet with the neccessary metadata to automatically generate the json files at the appropriate locations. jsontemplate.xlsl contains columns for each required field.
+Whether you have ordered your data this way or not, make an excel sheet with the neccessary metadata to automatically generate the json files at the appropriate locations. jsontemplate.xlsl contains columns for each required field.

 <img src=/images/excel.png >